LearnersGuild/curriculum-app/modules/HTTP-Authentication/README.md

         or password"
       - with a matching email and password
         - you should be logged in and redirect to the home page
+    - and you visit `/logout`
+      - you are redirected to the home page
   - when you are logged in
     - and you visit `/` (the home page) you see:
       - "Welcome back [email address]"